 Mutt Mongrel 125cc

-Despite not being the first such manufacturer of the new wave of learner legal, retro 125cc motorcycles, Herald Motor Co.
-Cambridgeshire UK along with Mutt Motorcycles can be credited with truly increasing the demand for small displacement retro motorcycles – at least on this side of the North Sea and Channel.
+Despite not being the first such manufacturer/importer of classically-styled learner-legal, retro 125cc motorcycles, Herald Motor Co.
+Cambridgeshire (UK) too can be credited with increasing the demand for small displacement retro motorcycles.
+Certainly on this side of the North Sea and Channel.